slevithan/xregexp/README.md

 ]); // -> ['xregexp.com', 'www.google.com']
 ~~~

-These examples should give you an idea of what's possible, but XRegExp has plenty more tricks that aren't shown here.
+These examples should give you the flavor of what's possible, but XRegExp has more syntax, flags, utils, options, browser fixes, and general badassery that isn't shown here.
 You can even augment XRegExp's regular expression syntax with addons (see below) or write your own.
+See [xregexp.com](http://xregexp.com) for more details.

 ## XRegExp Unicode Base